denner-augusto/denner-augusto/README.md

 <!-- ![cover](images/github_cover.png) -->
 ![cover](git_intro.gif)
+- 🔭 I’m currently working in a Multinational Startup called Frubana 🍑
+- 👓 Studying C Language and Java
-- 🔭 I’m currently working on Datacamp Certificates and Projects like **Statistical Thinking in Python** *(Check it out in the [Projects](#-projects) section!)*
+- 👨🏾‍💻 Constantly solving challenges at HackerRank and Exercism *(Check it out in the [Projects](#-projects) section!)*

 - 👯 I’m looking to collaborate on **projects of data science**